 In 2004, FWC and USFWS staff established the Manatee Forum, a diverse stakeholder group, with the goal of reducing litigation by establishing areas of common ground, identifying problems or conflicts, developing potential solutions, and accepting differences through increased communication.
-During FY 2021-22, the Manatee Forum met virtually, once in November 2021 and a second time in May 2022.
-Presentation topics in both of these meetings were related to the ongoing manatee Unusual Mortality Event (UME) along the Atlantic coast.
+During FY 2022-23, the Manatee Forum met in October 2022 and remotely through teleconference in May 2023.
+Presentation topics in both of these meetings were related to the ongoing manatee Unusual Mortality Event (UME) along the Atlantic coast and habitat restoration activities.
 Specifically, updates were provided on agency response efforts, manatee tracking studies, and Indian River Lagoon habitat monitoring.
-Additionally, an update was provided on manatee habitat restoration projects as well as a presentation summarizing the NOAA- funded actionable science grant.
+Additionally, an update was provided on manatee habitat restoration projects supported by legislative funding as well as a presentation summarizing the Warm-water Habitat Action Plan workshop.
+Other presentations included a review of sublethal watercraft interactions, Brevard County's Save our Indian River Lagoon program, and the Indian River Lagoon National Estuarine Program.
 Both meetings included updates and discussion on FWC and USFWS research and management activities.
-For both meetings this fiscal year, all participants viewed the presentations by Adobe Connect and listened to the presentations by phone.
-Pending the status of the COVID-19 pandemic, future plans are for the Manatee Forum to return to meeting in-person.
 Based on feedback, a modified approach will be taken with one meeting each year in person and one using virtual technology.
 The new format will provide efficiencies and save resources for Forum members and participating agencies.
 The FWC believes in the importance of having a stakeholder group focused on manatee issues.
 The opportunity for information exchange and the discussion of ideas is valuable to all parties.